nsxiv/nsxiv/README.md

 Usage
 -----

-Refer to the man page for the documentation:
+Refer to the man-page for the documentation:

     $ man nsxiv

+You may also view the man-page [online](https://nsxiv.codeberg.page/man/).
+However, note that the online man-page might not accurately represent your local copy.

 F.A.Q.